Twig Adventures

 From the air, a look down on the Rio Grande and Sandia Mountains.

-Technically the GET continues on with Segment 39, a steep trail leading down the mountain.
-But I say that if you’ve managed to survive the difficulty of the whole route, you’ve earned an easy ride down.
-What other thru-hike ends on top of a mountain with tram service?
-Heck yeah!
-It’s $15 for a one-way ticket and it’s the longest tram in the US, in fact, in the whole world until China beat it a few years ago.
-It’s kind of a no-brainer to ride the tram down.
+Technically the GET continued on with Segment 39, a steep trail leading down the mountain.
+But I reasoned that since I’d managed to survive the difficult route, I earned an easy ride down.
+Besides, what other thru-hike ends on top of a mountain with tram service?
+Even more special, it’s the longest tram in the US!
+It used to be the longest tram in the whole world, but of course China beat it a few years ago.
+It was $15 for a one-way ticket…a no-brainer in my book.
 Congrats, you just walked close to 800 miles through some seriously rugged, hot, dry, and desolate terrain.
-Enjoy a tram ride.
+Enjoy a tram ride!

-Having gotten our tickets, which entitled us to any tram before the last at 8 pm, we hung out at top for awhile.
-John was still a few hours away, the views were awesome, and the weather was perfect.
-The only downside is that drinks and food are very expensive at the restaurant.
-So we lived up to some proper hiker trash customs by making our own tea and coffee on our stoves, right on the common balcony overlooking the city.
-We should have carried some celebratory drinks to the top but no big deal.
-I could wait until we got down.
+Having gotten our tickets, which entitled us to any tram before the last at 8 pm, we hung out at the top for awhile.
+Jon was still a few hours away, the views were awesome, and the weather was perfect.
+The only downside was that drinks and food were very expensive.
+I lived up to some proper hiker trash customs by making my own tea and coffee on my stove, right on the common balcony overlooking the city.
+I should have carried some celebratory drinks to the top but no big deal, I could wait until we got down.

 This finish was without much fanfare.
 I didn’t feel a lot of emotion.
 I was happy, relaxed, and already thinking about the next hike.
-Later in the summer I planned to be walking another couple thousand more miles on the Appalachian Trail to finish my Triple Crown.
-I guess since this was the 7th thru-hike, it gets less emotional each time.
-It’s the act of walking that’s become so important to my life, not the destination(s).
+Later in the summer, I planned to be walking another couple thousand more miles on the Appalachian Trail to finish my Triple Crown.
+As my 7th thru-hike, it got less emotional each time.
+It was the act of walking that had become so important to my life, not the destinations.

-The tram ride down was fantastic.
+The tram ride was actually fantastic.
 The operator was very enthusiastic and had excellent eyesight…he pointed out a black BEAR far below!
-This was the only bear we saw the whole route, after a month and half of walking through the wilderness and despite seeing tons of bear poop all along.
+This was the only bear I saw the whole route, after a month and half of walking through the wilderness and despite seeing tons of bear poop.
 Pretty cool!
-The ride was also very cool…unless you’re afraid of heights!
+The ride was also very exciting…as long as one wasn’t too afraid of heights!
 So much fun.
 I highly recommend a tram ride, either to start or finish the GET.

-We made friends with a nice couple on the tram, who offered to deliver us to the nearest brewery so that we could have celebratory drinks.
+We made friends with a nice couple on the tram, who offered to deliver us to the nearest brewery so that we could finally have celebratory drinks.
 Jon met us shortly after and we spent the night in Albuquerque, celebrating over pizza and beers.
-The next day we drove back to Phoenix via Socorro, Magdalena, and Pie Town, where we stopped to visit the Toaster House and drop off some beer for the CDT’ers.
-I got to finally meet Nita, who’s an amazing Trail Angel and owns the Toaster House.
-She was on vacation when I stayed at the Toaster House in 2019 while hiking the CDT.
-It was great to meet Nita and see a fresh new batch of CDT hikers…close to 20 at the house in all!
-It was a good reminder that just as our hike was coming to an end, thousands more were just beginning.
-And so too will we be again…stay tuned for my final installment (I hope) of the Triple Crown of thru-hiking…
+The next day, we drove back to Phoenix via Socorro, Magdalena, and Pie Town, where we stopped to visit the Toaster House and drop off some beer for the CDT’ers.
+I finally met Nita, who was an amazing Trail Angel and owned the Toaster House.
+She was on vacation when I stayed at the Toaster House on my 2019 CDT hike.
+It was also great to see a fresh new batch of CDT hikers…close to 20 at the house in all!
+It was a reminder that just as our hike was coming to an end, thousands more were just beginning.
+And so too would I be hiking again…stay tuned for my final installment of the Triple Crown of thru-hiking…